webiny/docs.webiny.com/docs/app-development/introduction.md

 ReactDOM.render(<App />, document.getElementById("root"));
 ```

 And there you have your fully featured Webiny Admin app!
 Pretty cool, isn't it?
-In the next article we'll dive deeper into the anatomy of an app template and how plugins make all of this possible.
+In the following articles we'll dive deeper into the anatomy of an app template and how plugins make all of this possible.

+But first, we need to learn how to setup a new React app within your Webiny project.